 Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.

-Where a pattern of such behaviour is identified, the school or college should decide on a course of action.
+Where a pattern of such behaviour is identified, the school or college should decide on a course of action along with using the Code of Conduct for staff.

 Examples of low level concerns and actions taken